Grant-Archibald-MS/powerfuldev-testing/site/index.md

 ## Abstract

-This session will address the common challenges of automated testing in projects and provide valuable insights into pragmatic approaches for testing and monitoring both low-code and pro-code solutions.
+This session will address the common challenges of automated testing in projects and provide valuable insights into pragmatic approaches for testing and monitoring both low-code and pro-code extensions to testing.

 ## Learn